1. Know the Answers to These Questions:

 If you have answered these basic questions and feel confident a new dog is in order, there are a few more things to help make the process go more smoothly.

 2. Research and Plan with Professionals!
 Research what breeds would be a good fit.
 Consult our breed library and other online sites to learn about the features and characteristics of a breed that would work well with the family’s personality and lifestyle!
 Contact a local breeder, kennel, shelter or rescue organization and let them know you’re thinking about a dog for yourself or giving a puppy to someone, and gather their advice about the breeds you are considering.
-Many breeders, shelters and rescues offer a gift certificate toward a dog the new owner can pick out themselves or will hold a dog with a down payment.
+Many breeders, shelters and rescues offer a gift certificate toward a dog the new dog parent can pick out themselves or will hold a dog with a down payment.

 4. Pick the Right Moment!
 Especially around the holidays, normal routines can go by the wayside in lieu of holiday parties, decorations and time with friends and family.
 A new puppy or dog should be brought into an environment with a routine.
 Be sure the timing is right for that.
 You can take a picture of the dog or make up a certificate the person can unwrap at the actual gift time.
 Holding off on bringing the dog home when the time is right is most important.
 A few more weeks won’t matter.
 Get him on a schedule for walks, playtime, training and feeding!
 Puppies need the stability of knowing what to expect and when to expect it.